MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Remove-MgBetaEducationClassModuleResource.md

 Delete a specific educationModuleResource attached to a module.
 Only teachers in the class can remove a resource.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgEducationClassModuleResource](/powershell/module/Microsoft.Graph.Education/Remove-MgEducationClassModuleResource?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delete (Default)